 We hope you love the books we recommend!
 OC may earn a share of sales from the links on this page.

 How can we feel more connected with others who have an ostomy?
 One way is by reading stories you can relate to.
-Here are three books every ostomate should read and recommend to others.
+Whether you're looking for gift ideas or suggestions for your own reading, we have you covered.

 by Lisa Goodman-Helfand